NUMtechnology/compactdata-docs/libraries/python/README.md

-# Python Example for CompactData
+# CompactData Example in Python

 A very basic Python example importing the [PyPI package](https://pypi.org/project/compactdata) and using `print` to output to console, using the two methods `loads` and `dumps`.

 ```python